luisrowley/full-stack-search/README.md

 - Introduced a loading spinner for cases in which a query to an external server may take longer.
 - Click-to-clear search field and results: Implemented a clear button that resets the search.
+- ShowClearBtn state was redundant since we can conditionally show or hide the clear button if based on the presence of a search term state.

 #### On performance

 - One of the main performance bottlenecks was lacking support for query parameters and relying all filtering on the client.
 This was solved by implementing a query parameter for seach.
 This allows filtering hotels by name (e.g. `/hotels?search=resort`) reducing the amount of data sent to the client.

 - A debouncing mechanism was implemented to avoid sending a new request for each key stroke in the search input.

+- Whenver possible it would be good practice to avoid loading Bootstrap CSS from an external CDN.
+This posses both security and stability risks, as we cannot guarantee the uptime of the CDN resource or connectivity issues.
+Instead a better approach would be to have it as a dependency of the project to be installed (npm package for instance).

 ### Other improvements